"Beyond Hearts and Minds"

 Ah, the blissful pain of Nature.

 He admitted a bit of masochism in this manner.
 Getting hurt from other ninja sucked, because that just proved his incompetence.
 But when it was the greater forces of nature, Sasuke embraced pain.
 The Uchiha had before caught many a chill while training during storms, in caves, under waterfalls.
+The rush of endorphins was amazing.

 The advisors inside the warm room chattered over mostly mundane issues.
 If it were not necessary for him to glue himself with chakra to the underside of a roof, Sasuke might have fallen asleep listening to the conversation.